What is Community Supported Agriculture?

-For 2017 the size of the share will be reduced as we take a year to rest the soil and work on long-term improvements to our farmland.
-Shares will consist of 4 to 5 items for 16 weeks (every other week distribution) running from mid-April through mid-November.
+Shares will consist of 6 to 8 items for 16 weeks (every other week distribution) running from mid-April through mid-November.
 Every week the share of produce will be different depending on the season.
 Below are examples of what might be in a share each season.

 - Spring: lettuce, chard, kale, Asian greens, green onions, green garlic, spring turnips, strawberries

-- Summer: potatoes, carrots, onions, sweet peppers, basil, garlic
+- Summer: cabbage, potatoes, carrots, onions, sweet peppers, basil, garlic, tomatoes

-- Fall: lettuce, chard, kale, Asian greens, onions, garlic, spring turnips, potatoes, carrots, sweet potatoes, leeks
+- Fall: lettuce, chard, kale, Asian greens, onions, garlic, spring turnips, cabbage, potatoes, carrots, sweet potatoes, leeks

 There are four locations to pick up your share of the harvest.
 Members choose one location & time for the season.
 Specific distribution site info is here.